govindut6/Titanic-Survival-Prediction-Data-Mining-Project/README.md

 # 🚢 Titanic Survival Prediction

-This repository explores predictive modeling of the Titanic Survival Prediction outcomes during disembarkation using structured data from Kaggle, using regression and classification techniques to analyze the relationship between various passenger characteristics: https://www.kaggle.com/datasets/yasserh/titanic-dataset
+This repository explores predictive modeling of the Titanic Survival prediction outcomes during disembarkation using structured data from Kaggle, using regression and classification techniques to analyze the relationship between various passenger characteristics and survival outcomes: https://www.kaggle.com/datasets/yasserh/titanic-dataset

 ## Objectives